 Admission to the university is selective.
 All qualified applicants will be reviewed for admission.
-However, admission to the university is not guaranteed.
+However, admission to the university is not guaranteed even if university requirements are met.
 To be considered for admission, applicants to the Bachelor of Arts and undergraduate-level certificate programs must submit official proof of graduation from high school or successful completion of its equivalent (e.g., GED), with a cumulative grade point average of 2.0 or higher.

 Applicants with a cumulative grade point average of 2.0 to 2.29 may be granted admission on a personalized academic plan to ensure successful transition to UWest.
+Prior college grades, if applicable, will be included in the calculation of the cumulative grade point average.